 - With that in mind, dig around one foot away from the plant’s base, and lift both the plant and bulb from the soil.

 - With the bulbs safely removed from the soil, it is time to clean the elephant ears.
 You can gently rinse them with cool, but not cold, water.
 Do not scrub the elephant ear bulbs.

-- During the cleaning process, you may cut and remove the remaining foliage—carefully!
+- During the cleaning process, you may cut and remove the remaining stems and foliage – carefully!

-- Once the bulbs are clean, you must dry them.
+- Once the bulbs are clean, you must dry them with no moisture on them.
 For around one week, keep your elephant ear bulbs in a warm, dark spot with good circulation.

 - Once dried, wrap your elephant ear bulbs in paper and store them in a cool, dry place.

 - If keeping them until spring, check on your bulbs every few weeks to ensure no pests break in or rot occurs.
 If you do find pests, treat the bulbs using an insecticide.
 If corrosion occurs, throw the bulbs out to ensure it does not spread.